 .
 These masks are given to hospital visitors and patients who have been discharged.

 Dr. Howell donated all of the masks, which she says, were made in between homeschooling her two daughters!
 Way to go, Emily!

 Kelly Cowell and Oxford County Quilty Pleasures

 I want to recognize another friend, Kelly Cowell, who is part of a group of crafty volunteers from the Oxford County Quilty Pleasures – Coronavirus Mask Initiative which has made nearly 8,000 masks.
-These masks are given to front-line workers who are not in healthcare, such as cashiers, cab drivers, grocery store workers, and even banks, and post offices.

 Kelly was kind to send me a few masks for my husband and son when I was having a hard time getting some in the mail.
 I made a donation to Ingamo Homes in return.